edegagneOptimizely/optimizelyWebX-ProjectJs/2.) Scroll Tracking/README.md

 ## PJS-Scrolling Metrics
-These javascript functions will check scroll depth and raise an Optimizely custom event for specified scoll depths.
+These javascript functions will check scroll depth and send an Optimizely custom event for specific scroll depths.

-Place the javascript in project js.
-Then create the following four (4) custom events:
+To use, place the javascript in your project js.
+Then, create the following four (4) custom events:

-- Scroll 25 (scroll25)
+- Name: Scroll 25, Key: scroll25
-- Scroll 50 (scroll50)
+- Name: Scroll 50, Key: scroll50
-- Scroll 50 (scroll75)
+- Name: Scroll 75, Key: scroll75
-- Scroll 50 (scroll100)
+- Name: Scroll 100, Key: scroll100

-These events will be available globally to use as instrumentation metrics in any campaigns or experiments.
+These events will be available globally to use as instrumentation metrics in any campaign or experiment.